Liquidity Provision

 In the graphic below, the user is providing USDC in a range that begins right at the spot price and ends at the bottom of the price curve.
 Effectively, in that range, the user is purchasing YES tokens at every price below the current price, all the way down to zero.

-At anytime, the user can withdraw their liquidity and effectively lock in the composition of their holdings at that given moment.
+Users can withdraw their liquidity and lock in the composition of their holdings at any given moment.
 Conversely, users can leave their liquidity in the pool (in a state of constant flux) with their position churning as the price fluctuates.

 Passively providing liquidity to prediction markets is tricky business.
 Markets that don't have long dated expiries with predictable resolution dates are the trickiest of all.
-These markets can spontaneously resolve or see significant price changes our of the blue.
+These markets can spontaneously resolve or see significant price changes out of the blue.&#x20;

 In these cases, LPs that still have liquidity on the order book would be the losing counter parties to spontaneous repricing events.
 For this reason, all of the onchain LP incentives will be targeted at active liquidity providers who have liquidity within the active ticks.

-This design will incentivize users to tighten the bid/ask spread when providing liquidity.
+This design will incentivize users to tighten the bid/ask spread when providing liquidity and to monitor the markets they are LPing to.